Scouting in Ohio: Camps

 Camp Charles R. Hook, founded in 1926, was in operation until 1991.
 In 1997, the land was purchased by the Five Rivers Metroparks and is now called the Twin Creek Metropark.
-The land for Camp Hook was donated by the family of Charles R. Hook, who was the President of the American Rolling Mill Company (ARMCO) (which in the early 1990s merged to become AK Steel Corporation), and son-in-law of the company's founder, George M. Verity.
+The land for Camp Hook was donated by the family of Charles R. Hook, who was the President of the American Rolling Mill Company (ARMCO) (which in the early 1990s merged to become AK Steel Corporation), and son-in-law of the company's founder, George Matthew Verity.
 In early 1929 Mr. Hook donated a significant amount of stock to the Middletown Area Council with the instructions to immediately sell it and use the proceeds to put in a swimming pool at the camp.
 The timing on this event was advantageous considering early in the fall of 1929 was the crash of the stock market and the beginning of the Great Depression.
 The sale of the stock yielded enough money to put in the swimming pool and purchase more land to the north, expanding the camp's size significantly.
 The waterfront of the camp was later named Lake George after Charles Hook's son, George Verity Hook.
 After the camp's closure and sale to the Metroparks system, the majority of the structures were torn down and the swimming pool filled in.
 Most of the campsites have grown over as well, but many landmarks or signs of the former use of the area remain.
 The Metroparks system maintains three group campsites for Scout use, and a backcountry camping area was added on the north side of the property near Chamberlain Road.
 A large rock with embedded plaque thanking the Hooks for the donation remains, as does the amphitheatre campfire bowl, the Administration Lodge, the Maintenance Building, the chapel (now called the Natuary) and a few other structures that are in ruins.
 The pool pump house and the shelters for the shooting ranges still remain, though it is believed this is due only because the demolition equipment could not safely reach these structures.
 The park previously held three geocache units that contain historical pictures of the old camp, but as of fall 2013 they have been removed.
 One point of interest that remains is the Gilwell Tree.
 A local Scouting family in the 1970s took a vacation to England with his family, during which they visited Gilwell Park, the home of the Scouting movement.
 A sapling of one of the English Oaks was brought back from Gilwell Park and planted at Camp Hook to signify the ties between Scouting in the US and the worldwide movement.
 In June, 1986, Camp Hook hosted EC 336 X, an experimental Wood Badge Course directed by William Hillcourt.
 (Very little is known about this course.)
 In 2010 a plaque, and a split rail fence were created to honor the tree and one of the leading, and oldest, scout leaders in the council.
 It was an Eagle Scout Service Project.